samsmithnz/DotNetCensus/README.md

 **A `dotnet` tool to conduct a .NET census - count all of the different .NET versions - on a target directory.**

 Ever wanted to understand what your .NET portfolio looks like?
-Perhaps to understand what projects have .NET versions that have expired, the amount of technical debt, or just to have more visibility into your .NET portfolio?
+Do you know what projects have .NET versions that have expired and the amount of technical debt you are managing?
+Or maybe just looking to have more visibility into your .NET portfolio?
 DotNet Census is here to help.

-Currently supports:
+DotNet Census currently supports versions in:
 - .NET 5/6/7/etc
 - .NET Core  (including .NET Core 1 and 1.1 project.json formats)
 - .NET Framework (including .NET Framework 3.5 website formats)
 - .NET Standard

-As well as C#, VB.NET, F#, and VB6
+Supports the main .NET languages, including C#, VB.NET, F#, and VB6

-- Currently only works on folders.
-In the future will support GitHub repo scanning too.
+Note that this currently only works on folders.
+In the future it will support GitHub repo scanning too.

 ## To use